euler-xyz/euler-governance/docs/GOV-ARCHITECTURE.md

 The sender must hold more EUL than the current proposal threshold (```proposalThreshold()```) as of the immediately previous block.
 The proposal can have up to 10 actions (based on ```proposalMaxOperations()```).

+The proposer cannot create another proposal if they currently have a pending or active proposal.
+It is not possible to queue two identical actions in the same block (due to a restriction in the Timelock), therefore actions in a single proposal must be unique, and unique proposals that share an identical action must be queued in different blocks.

+### Governance

+    function propose(address[] memory targets, uint[] memory values, string[] memory signatures, bytes[] memory calldatas, string memory description) returns (uint)
+* ```targets```: The ordered list of target addresses for calls to be made during proposal execution.
+This array must be the same length as all other array parameters in this function.
+* ```values```: The ordered list of values (i.e. msg.value) to be passed to the calls made during proposal execution.
+This array must be the same length as all other array parameters in this function.
+* ```signatures```: The ordered list of function signatures to be passed during execution.
+This array must be the same length as all other array parameters in this function.
+* ```calldatas```: The ordered list of data to be passed to each individual function call during proposal execution.
+This array must be the same length as all other array parameters in this function.
+* ```description```: A human readable description of the proposal and the changes it will enact.
+* ```RETURN```: The ID of the newly created proposal.

 ## Cast Vote